Former Phillies MVP Ryan Howard Officially Retires From Baseball

 — Cut4 (@Cut4) September 4, 2018

-In a very low key manner, Howard posted a letter on the Player’s Tribune Website, thanking the Phillies organization and the fans for making his time in Philadelphia special.
+In a very low key manner, Howard posted a letter on the Player’s Tribune website, thanking the Phillies organization and the fans for making his time in Philadelphia special.
 For a player who hit 382 career homers, driving in 1194 runs, it seemed anticlimactic to many fans.
 People wondered why the Phillies didn’t have a day to honor him, or some splashy spread in the news.
 The simple reason was because Howard exited the game the way he played the game, which was on his terms.